 What role should marketing play the sales cycle?
 “Every role,” says David “Rev” Ciancio, Head of Revenue Marketing at Branded Strategic Marketing.
-Rev and host Chris Smith take a new approach this week and look at sales leadership from a marketing perspective, exploring how marketing and sales can work together to acquire and retain customers.
+Rev and host Chris Smith take a new approach this week and look at sales leadership from a marketing perspective, exploring how does marketing and sales work together to acquire and retain customers.

 Rev realized sales wasn’t his calling early in his career.
 He wasn’t a bad salesman, but much preferred coaching other members of his team and looking at the big picture.
 He used his experience in sales to jump into marketing strategy, and has been working to integrate the marketing and sales departments in every company he’s worked for since.

 Rev offers actionable steps to build a strong relationship between marketing and sales teams, with a focus on every step in the process from lead generation to customer retention.
 From co-writing sales sequences to encouraging sales teams to guide marketing content, Rev has solutions that you can implement tomorrow to get great results.

 Watch or listen to this episode about how does marketing and sales work together

 sales, marketing, sequences, people, sales team, organization, selling, salesforce, marketer, leader, data, crm, salesperson, tactic, retention, funnel, important, sales cycle, rev, customer

 Speakers of discussion about how does marketing and sales work together

 Rev Ciancio, Christopher Smith

 Welcome to the Sales Lead Dog Podcast hosted by CRM technology and sales process expert Christopher Smith, talking with sales leaders about how does marketing and sales work together, that have separated themselves from the rest of the pack.
 Listen to find out how the best of the best achieve success with their team and CRM technology.
 And remember, unless you are the lead dog, the view never changes.